BigelowLab/nearth/README.md

 #### Configuration within R

 The `nearth` package will find files for you by name.
 To simplify this process, you should do the following either upon startup of R or before you use `nearth`.
+Set the path values to what makes sense for your setup.

 ```R
 options(NEARTH_VECTOR_PATH = "/Users/Shared/data/natural_earth/vector",